adolfoeliazat/2do/README.md

 ## License

-Copyright © 2016 Eugene Y. Q. Shen.
+Copyright &copy; 2016 Eugene Y. Q. Shen.

 2do is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License